LauraamForster/ThesisQMUL_UncoveringCutaneousNanoscaleBiophysics/README.md

 The outputs from these technique-specific workflows are brought together in **`Final analysis/`** for experiment-level, multi-technique analysis.

 > **Important:** this repository contains analysis code and manifests, but not the full raw datasets.
-Several scripts currently contain absolute paths to the author's computer and external drive.
-Update the paths and check the settings at the top of a driver script before running it.
+Several scripts currently contain absolute paths - update the paths and check the settings at the top of a driver script before running it.

 ## Repository structure